 A Sustainable seed is a seed that was gathered from organic and non-genetically modified plants.
-When you grow a plant from sustainable seed, it will pollinate and continue to grow fertile seed that is capable of being replanted and further grow more plants for the next growing season.
-It is seed that has not been altered genetically or sprayed with chemicals.
+When you grow a plant from sustainable seed, it will pollinate and continue to grow fertile seed that can be replanted and further grow more plants for the next growing season.
+The seed has not been altered genetically or sprayed with chemicals.
 When a farmer plants seeds from a genetically modified seed, his/her crops will not produce seeds to replant again.
-The farmer must purchase new seed every year to plant their crops.
+The farmer must purchase new seeds every year to plant their crops.

 Sustainable Seed Companies